-The District Achievement Contract recognizes the importance of reading comprehension of all students.
-Performance Indicators include the K/1 Screener, FSA results, Satisfaction Surveys and English 10 Government Program exams.
+The District Achievement Contract outlines the importance of reading comprehension of all students.
+Performance Indicators include the K/1 Screener, FSA results, DART (District Assessment for Reading Tool), Satisfaction Surveys and English 10 Government Program exams.
 Early learning programs such as StrongStart centres, Ready, Set, Learn, Welcome to Kindergarten and the Montessori preschool and primary programs ensure that our youngest students are well prepared for school.